Find Blocked Sessions in Oracle

-Let us create a simple lock inside database and debug the issue.
+Let us create a simple lock inside database and try to create a lock situation

-Open a new session (using putty or sql* plus) and try to run the same INSERT command
+Open a new session and try to run the same INSERT command

 -- run it in a new session SQL> insert into lock_test values (1, 'Insert lock test');